AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 # Getting Library and Element Data

-Any integration with the CC Libraries API is most likely going to involve reading information about a user's stored libraries and elements.
+Any integration with the Libraries API is most likely going to involve reading information about a user's stored libraries and elements.
 For example, you may want answers to questions like:

 - What libraries or elements were created in the last week?
 - What is the name of each element in a given library?
 - Where is the thumbnail for a given library element?

-As you might imagine, you can accomplish all of this and much more with `GET` requests to the CC Libaries API.
+As you might imagine, you can accomplish all of this and much more with `GET` requests to the Libraries API.

-Depending on your use case, you may prefer to make your CC Libraries API calls from the client or from your server.
+Depending on your use case, you may prefer to make your Libraries API calls from the client or from your server.
 In this tutorial, we're going to focus on how to make calls from your server with Node.js and Express.

 In each step, we'll set up an Express route to make an API call and talk a little about the response we get.
 The accompanying sample repo will embellish slightly on what we cover here by making simple use of the API responses in the browser.